KirkDJohnson/Remote-Administation-Methods/README.md

  <img src="https://github.com/user-attachments/assets/0deb4a21-7e2b-4ef3-91b0-f4fc7fbc60d5" alt="Remote Methods"/>
 <br />
 <br />
-The last remote administration tool I discovered in this project was when I was experimenting with the ticketing system Spiceworks.
-Under IT Tools there is Remote Assist which using Zoho Assist which is similar to Windows Remote Assistance in that you start a remote session but this time from the service side, there is a link with a passcode and after inputting the code in the site the servicer has remote access to the machine.
+The last remote administration tool I explored in this project was one I found when I was experimenting with the ticketing system Spiceworks.
+Under IT Tools there is Remote Assist which uses Zoho Assist.
+The process of connecting is similar to Windows Remote Assistance in that you start a remote session but this time from the service side, there is a link with a passcode and after inputting the code in the site, the servicer has remote access to the machine.
 If the servicer inputs admin privileges they are capable of administrative remote assistance to the user.<br/>
 <img src="https://github.com/user-attachments/assets/aa2890c6-0d83-4c24-a2dd-f705ba2810d4" alt="Remote Methods"/>
  <img src="https://github.com/user-attachments/assets/1f834445-4ea3-472b-a688-6d9c0cbb04e2" alt="Remote Methods"/>
  <img src="https://github.com/user-attachments/assets/2efee80e-1b47-4503-85e4-a99eefd9de4d" alt="Remote Methods"/>